Emmabsy/Emmabsy/README.md

 </h3>

 <h2 align="center">
-I'm a Software Engineer, Footballer!
+I'm a Software Engineer, Data Science ethusiast and a Footballer!
 </h2>

 Currently Studying Software Engineering.
-I am also working and also contributing to projects on Web developement(Backend and Front end).
+I am also working and contributing to projects on Web developement(Backend and Front end).
 In my free time I love playong footbal with my friends

 ### 🤝 How to Connect with me: